 Don’t attend court: In certain circumstances it may be possible for you to not attend court at all.
 You should seek legal advice before choosing this option as you may be disadvantaged if you do not attend.
 If you do not attend court while on bail, you could be arrested and charged with breaching your bail undertaking.

 Self-representation is permitted in Victorian courts.
 (For more information about the different courts, and the types of cases heard in them, see An introduction to the courts.)

-In this chapter, the word “tribunal” refers to both Commonwealth tribunals and VCAT.
+In this chapter, the word “tribunal” refers to both Commonwealth tribunals and to VCAT.

 It is critical to decide as soon as possible whether or not you will present your own case to the court or tribunal.
-This decision should be made only after carefully considering your options, and after you have found out what is involved in representing yourself.
+You should only decide after carefully considering your options, and after you have found out what is involved in representing yourself.

 To find out what is involved, visit the relevant court or tribunal to see how hearings are conducted.
 Almost all are open to the public.
 It may be useful to observe the hearing of a case similar to yours.
 If you do not have time to do this, it is unlikely that you will have time to prepare your case properly.